Thomas Clarke

 Budget Resource Center

-In this ICM course, participants will develop an understanding of how to manage a court’s financial resources.
+ICM's latest course, Budget & Fiscal Management, allows participants to develop an understanding of how to manage a court’s financial resources.
+The course will be held August 14-16, 2018, at NCSC headquarters in Williamsburg, Va.

 While courts do secure some funding through grants from federal agencies and private institutions, the majority of state court funding comes from state and local government appropriations, with some additional funding coming from court costs.
 Consequently, the debates over court funding tend to be intergovernmental in nature, with courts competing with other government agencies for public funding at both the state and local levels.